FizaShaikh293/thm-writeups/README.md

 | linpeas | Automated privilege escalation enumeration |
 | THM AttackBox | Browser-based attack machine |

-## Note on Spoilers

-I try to explain the reasoning behind each step rather than just dumping commands and flags.
-For rooms that are still active on TryHackMe, I avoid giving away answers outright because the goal is that reading this helps you understand the approach, not just copy the solution.

 ---

+## Note on Answers

+These writeups include task answers and flags.
+The goal is not to hand you something to copy paste but to walk through the reasoning so you understand why each answer is correct.
+If you are using these to check your own work or get unstuck on a specific step that is exactly what they are here for.

+---

-Updated as I complete more rooms.
-Feel free to open an issue if something in a writeup is wrong or unclear.
+*Updated as I complete more rooms.
+Feel free to open an issue if something in a writeup is wrong or unclear.*